adityavavre/spoken-tutorial-codemixed/README.md

-# Spoken-Tutorial-Dataset
+# Spoken-Tutorial

-The data has been scraped from a video lectures website called the Spoken Tutorial Project which can be found at https://spoken-tutorial.org/
+This repository contains data that has been scraped from a video lectures website called the Spoken Tutorial Project which can be found at https://spoken-tutorial.org/

 # Cite